andrew/ultimate-awesome/README.md

 - [awesome-solana-ecosystem](https://github.com/Skelt24/awesome-solana-ecosystem) - A curated (unofficial) list of Solana protocols, repos & community tools.
 - [awesome-work-tools](https://github.com/snakorse/awesome-work-tools) - 工具链收集.
 - [awesome-prediction-markets](https://github.com/spfunctions/awesome-prediction-markets) - A curated list of prediction market APIs, tools, datasets, and resources for developers and AI agents.
+- [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
 - [awesome-genai](https://github.com/suryavanshi/awesome-genai) - Collection of Links and resources for Generative AI, LLM .
+- [awesome-agent-memory](https://github.com/tfatykhov/awesome-agent-memory) - Curated research on memory systems for LLM agents.
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
 - [awesome-remote-work-resources](https://github.com/themisterholliday/awesome-remote-work-resources) - A list of awesome remote work resources.
 Feel free to contribute!.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.